 New students who have already been accepted to St. Mary’s University should refer to the following information for registration details:

-New undergraduate students will register for their first semester during the Zaragoza orientation.
+New undergraduate students will register for their first semester during Rattler Orientation.

 Contact your program director for registration information.

 During the 100% refund period (corresponds to the first calendar week of fall and spring semesters or to the first two days of a summer session), changes to course schedules can be processed online via Gateway without incurring any charges.
 If attempting to add a closed course during the 100% refund period, the student must submit an ADD/DROP form to the Registrar’s office with the signatures of the course instructor, the student’s academic adviser, and the chair of the department from which the course is being offered.
 If the course is part of the SMC then the signature of the Core Director is required.

 During the 75% and 50% refund periods, signatures of approval from the course instructor, Academic Adviser, and Dean are required on all Add/Drop forms in order to add a course(s) and/or to switch sections within the same course.
 If a student wishes to add a course that has closed, he/she must submit an ADD/DROP form to the Registrar’s Office with the appropriate signatures as previously indicated.